 The characteristics of raw-memory access are necessarily platform dependent.
 This specification provides a minimum requirement for the RTSJ platform, but it also supports optional system properties that identify a platform's level of support for atomic raw put and get.
 The properties represent a four-dimensional sparse array of access type, data type, alignment, and atomicity with boolean values indicating whether that combination of access attributes is atomic.
 The default value for array entries is false.
-The dimension are javax.realtime.atomicaccess_read_byte_0_memory=true
+The dimension are ample, javax.realtime.atomicaccess_read_byte_0_memory=true

-The true values in the table are represented by properties of the following form. javax.realtime.atomicaccess<access><atepe><alignment>atomicity=true for example, getter or setter method, and to complete the reads and writes in the order they appear in the program order.
+The true values in the table are represented by properties of the following form. javax.realtime.atomicaccess<access><type><alignment>atomicity=true for ex-